MacdonaldJoshuaCaleb/FMDV-Fitting-Bootstrap/readme.md

 # Repository for the paper "Within-host viral growth and immune response rates predict FMDV transmission dynamics for African Buffalo"

+## Abstract
+Infectious disease dynamics operate across biological scales: pathogens replicate within hosts but transmit among populations.
+Functional changes in the pathogen-host interaction thus generate cascading effects across organizational scales.
+We investigated within-host dynamics and among-host transmission of three strains (SAT1, 2, 3) of foot-and-mouth disease viruses (FMDVs) in their wildlife host, African buffalo.
+We combined data on viral dynamics and host immune responses with mathematical models to ask (i) How do viral and immune dynamics vary among strains?; (ii) Which viral and immune parameters determine viral fitness within hosts?; and (iii) How do within-host dynamics relate to virus transmission?
+Our data reveal contrasting within-host dynamics among viral strains, with SAT2 eliciting more rapid and effective immune responses than SAT1 and SAT3.
+Within-host viral fitness was overwhelmingly determined by variation among hosts in immune response activation rates but not by variation among individual hosts in viral growth rate.
+Our analyses investigating across-scale linkages indicate that viral replication rate in the host correlates with transmission rates among buffalo and that adaptive immune activation rate determines the infectious period.
+These parameters define the virus's relative basic reproductive number ($\mathcal{R}_0$), suggesting that viral invasion potential may be predictable from within-host dynamics.

+## The files
 Folders in this repository are: <br />
   1. Archive
   2. Finalized fitting